ndiayesamba1996/restyled.io/Privacy-Policy.md

 Restyled logs requests made to the restyled.io website and information about restyling processes stopping and starting.
 Request logs include internet protocol (IP) addresses, date and time stamp, and referring/exit pages.
 Process logs include repository names and pull request numbers.

-These logs expire in no more than 30 days.
+These logs expire in no more than 30 days, often as quickly as 7.

 ## Restyle Job Logs

-Logs for an individual restyling of a Pull Request are preserved forever in the record of that Job having occurred.
-These logs include repository and organization names, pull request numbers, file paths within the repository being restyled, and any error messages emitted by any part of the process.
+Logs for an individual restyling of a Pull Request are preserved for 30 days.
+These logs include repository and organization names, pull request numbers, file paths within the repository being restyled, and any messages emitted by the underlying formatter(s).

 ## Cookies